Our Theory of Change

 Many in our community feel at home in the Berkshires.
 It can be, as one of our leaders once described, “like living in a Norman Rockwell painting,” spending time in tiny towns of rosy, smiling faces and never questioning that you belong.

 However, not all residents of our county are painted on that iconic canvas.
-Our friends from the growing immigrant, Latino, and Spanish-speaking communities are increasingly left at the margins.
+Our friends from the growing Latinx and immigrant communities are too often left at the margins.

 Through relationship building in these communities, we’ve learned that a major barrier is our broken immigration system.

-These are only some of the many challenges faced by the undocumented community as they struggle to live fully and with dignity in the Berkshires.
-An opaque system, combined with heightened anti-immigrant sentiment and policies spreading in our nation, has resulted in many of our immigrant and Latino neighbors living in fear and isolation.
+An opaque system, combined with heightened anti-immigrant sentiment and policies spreading in our nation, has resulted in many of our immigrant and Latinx neighbors living in fear and isolation.